AadhiDev-MS/ai-assistant-comparison/README.md

 This project fulfills all core requirements and bonus objectives for the AI Personal Assistant engineering challenge.

 **🌐 Live Demo:** [http://32.194.99.27](http://32.194.99.27)
 *(Note: To optimize AWS GPU cloud costs, the server may be spun down.
-Please reach out to view the live token-streaming in real-time!)*
+Please reach out to view and use the site)*

 ![Chat UI](app/frontend/assets/cost.png)
 *(Real-time streaming chat comparison)*